peterpeterparker/daviddalbusco.com/README.md

 Hi 👋

-I'm [David Dal Busco], a freelance web developer, open source enthusiast, based in Zürich, Switzerland.
+I'm [David Dal Busco], a freelance web engineer, open source enthusiast, based in Zürich, Switzerland.

 This project is my personal website that showcases my portfolio and blog entries.